Barney Oldfield: Suspension and later career

-Beyond racing
+Other ventures

-Performances
+Entertainment

 Oldfield starred as himself for ten weeks in the Broadway musical The Vanderbilt Cup (1906).

-He also appeared in movies, including the silent film Barney Oldfield's Race for a Life (1913), where he raced against a train to rescue a heroine tied to the train tracks.
-He was also featured in The First Auto (1927) as an early pioneer of the automotive history.
-He was a technical advisor for the Vanderbilt Cup sequence in the feature film Back Street (1941).
-He starred as himself in a racing film titled Blonde Comet, the story of a young woman trying to achieve success as a racecar driver.
-He also appeared as himself in the 1924 Charley Chase short Young Oldfield.
+Oldfield also appeared in movies, including the silent film Barney Oldfield's Race for a Life (1913), where he raced against a train to rescue a heroine tied to the train tracks.
+He appeared as himself in the Charley Chase short Young Oldfield (1924), and in the feature film The First Auto (1927) as an early pioneer of the automotive history.
+He was a technical advisor for the Vanderbilt Cup sequence in Back Street (1941).
+He starred as himself in a racing film Blonde Comet (1941), the story of a young woman trying to achieve success as a racecar driver.

 Racing safety

 Bob Burman, one of Oldfield's rivals and closest friends, was killed in a wreck during a race in Corona, California.
 Oldfield and Harry Arminius Miller, who developed and built carburetors and was one of the most famous engine builders, worked after that to design a racecar that was not only fast and durable but would protect the driver in the event of an accident.
 They built a racecar with a roll cage inside a streamlined driver's compartment, which completely enclosed the driver, calling it the "Golden Submarine."